AntonTheGoblin/BriCLI/README.md

 ## Examples
 An example application for using BriCLI on various platforms can be found under the Examples directory.
 Currently the following examples are supported:

-- Simple CLI for use on most x86/x64 systems
+- Simple CLI: The ideal starting point for most users, covers core functionality
+- Authentication CLI: Demonstrates how to register authenticated users and scoped commands

 ## Porting Guide
 The only port functionality required by BriCLI is the BspWrite function, this must be provided by the developer in all circumstances.

 ## User Guide
 ### Adding BriCLI to your project
-BriCLI is contained entirely in a single source and header pair, simply copy these files into your application and use `#include "bricli.h"` anywhere you want to call the BriCLI API.
+BriCLI is contained entirely in a single source and header pair, simply copy these files into your application and use `#include <bricli/bricli.h>` anywhere you want to call the BriCLI API.

 ### Initialisation
 The basic pre-requisites for using BriCLI are the command list, the CLI settings, the BspWrite function and the RX buffer.